jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 -------------

-Because we are only looking at one channel (GFP) for the next gating step, we can now switch to using density plots instead of the hex plots above.
+Because we are only looking at one channel (GFP) for the next gating step, we can now switch to density plots instead of the hex plots above.
 These are faster to generate, simpler to look at and need less storage.

 ``` r
 g.gfp <- rectangleGate(filterId="GFP positive","GFP"=c(1000, Inf)) # set gate